rgb-archive/spec/01-Quicksilver.md

 NB: since in the future (with the introduction of the future SegWit versions, like Taproot, MAST etc) the list of supported output types MAY change, state bound to an invalid output types MUST NOT BE considered as deterministically **destroyed**, but rather as **undefined**.
-In order to create a proper proof of state destruction a user MUST follow the procedure described in the [Proof of state destruction section](#proof-of-state-destruction)
+In order to create a proper proof of state destruction a user MUST follow the procedure described in the [Proof of state destruction](#proof-of-state-destruction) section.

 The tweaking procedure has been previously described in many publications, such as [Eternity Wall's "sign-to-contract" article](https://blog.eternitywall.com/2018/04/13/sign-to-contract/).